 Did you know that the percentage of long-distance relationships that fail is around 42%?

-From time and schedule conflicts to trust issues, here is more on why long-distance relationships don’t often work out.
-That way, if you are currently in one or considering entering one you know exactly what signs to pay attention to.
+From time and schedule conflicts to trust issues, here is why long-distance relationships don’t often work out.
+That way, if you are currently in one or considering entering one, you know exactly what signs to pay attention to.

-Without contest, poor communication takes the number one spot as the reason why long-distance relationships do not work out.
+Without contest, poor communication is the number one reason why long-distance relationships do not work out.
 That goes for both quality and quantity.

 With the former, your conversations tend to be very unproductive.
 Maybe you argue too much.
 Maybe one or both of you hold back on expressing real emotions.

 With quantity, on the other hand, it is an issue of not spending enough time talking.
 It could be intentional as you feel the routine is monotonous and burdening.
 But in some cases, it is purely out of your control, whether it be time zone differences or schedule conflicts.